DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-29-parking-madness-in-old-east-dallas.md

 In this post, I summarize three stories of small-scale businesses negatively impacted by outdated parking mandates.

 This list focuses on how minimum parking requirements stifles growth in the city.
 I encourage you to read the full stories from their original authors.

+> **Key Takeaways**
+>
+> * Only dedicated off-street parking counts toward a business's mandated minimum, even when they're surrounded by thousands of other available spaces.
+> * "Delta points" are imaginary parking spaces given and taken from historic buildings using an arbitrary points system.
+> * Shared parking is disincentivized because parking code requires leased spaces to be encumbered by a deed restriction which many landlords are loath to grant.
+> * Small business owners pay thousands of dollars out-of-pocket for plans and studies that are not guaranteed to satisfy CPC and the Board of Adjustments over parking.

 - - -